rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 {% endhighlight %}

 And get a list of product/location pairs for stage 2.
+This shows the location of the purchaser (user) for each transaction, where the key is the product ID.
+Products are repeated the number of times that it appeared in a transaction.

 {% highlight bash%}
 1	FR